RealAhani/Cpp_Template/source/benchmark/ReadMe.md

 Benchmark.hh header is a header only lib ,so this is link and use through the pch

-Profiler.hh is a header for the purpose to turn on or off the profiling this is set through HAS_BENCHMARK in cmake-preset this Profiler.hh is included in config.h
+Profiler.hh is a header for the purpose to turn on or off the profiling this is set through HAS_BENCHMARK in cmake-preset and in config.hh and activate with PROFILING macro in config.hh this Profiler.hh is included in config.h

+the output file should be on out/bin but maybe created in root of the project directory